 In Western Australia, planned burning involves many organisations as part of a shared responsibility.
-The Department of Fire and Emergency Services (DFES), the Department of Biodiversity, Conservation and Attractions (DBCA), Water Corporation and local governments conduct planned burning on land that they manage.
+The Department of Fire and Emergency Services (DFES), the Department of Biodiversity, Conservation and Attractions (DBCA), Water Corporation and local governments conduct planned burning on the land they manage.

 DFES conducts planned burns on unallocated crown land and unmanaged reserves in the metropolitan area and all town sites in Western Australia on behalf of the Department of Planning, Lands and Heritage (DPLH).
-DBCA are responsible for planned burning in land vested in the Conservation Commission, such as national parks, state forests, nature reserves, and conservation reserves.
+DBCA is responsible for planned burning in land vested in the Conservation Commission, such as national parks, state forests, nature reserves, and conservation reserves.
 They also conduct planned burns on unallocated crown land and reserves outside of gazetted townsites on behalf of DPLH.
 Local governments are responsible for planned burning on their land within shire boundaries.

 You may have heard of hazard or fuel reduction burns, burn offs, prescribed burns and controlled burns.
 These are all names for planned burns.

 When is planned burning done on government land?